1985 DONRUSS BASEBALL CARDS PRICE GUIDE

 As with most vintage sports cards, the grade a 1985 Donruss card receives from professional grading services like PSA or BGS significantly impacts its value.
 Near mint to mint cards in the 7-9 grade range will realize the “average” prices outlined above.
 Heavily played or damaged cards below a PSA 6 could be worth only a fraction of those numbers.

-Read also: VALUE OF 1980's BASEBALL CARDS
+Read also: CRAIGSLIST BASEBALL CARDS GEORGIA

 Ultra-high graded gem mint 10 copies create immense scarcity value for certain players.
 Examples of PSA 10 prices include: